 NAV and Business Central do not offer the option of requesting replenishment in one bin, apart from controlled logistics.
 This means that the worker in the warehouse must always keep an eye on stock levels or obtain the relevant information from the right colleague.
 If replenishment is requested, a reclassification journal must be prepared in Navision or Business Central and the transfer initiated by a warehouse worker.
 For this purpose, the reclassification journal in MS Dynamics NAV or Microsoft Dynamics 365 Business Central is filled with the information about item and quantity as well as the storage location code and storage bin code, printed out and passed on to the employee.
 After the physical stock transfer and feedback from the warehouse worker, the lines can then be recorded in NAV or Business Central.

-In reality, the warehouse clerk does not simply go out and gather as many items as possible to undertake an inventory replenishment at the storage bin, but rather uses a loading equipment such as a crate, pallet or cart to do so.
+In reality, the warehouse personnel does not simply go out and gather as many items as possible to undertake an inventory replenishment at the storage bin, but rather uses a loading equipment such as a crate, pallet or cart to do so.
 Depending on how large the warehouse is and how much time is available between stock removal from the withdrawal storage bin and warehouse putaway into the bin to be replenished, it may make sense to also note this interim storage area—also referred to as temporary storage—in order to be able to guarantee 100% stock transparency within replenishment control.

 Within logistics, this process is also known as two-stage replenishment.
 This form of replenishment is handled in the same way as single-stage replenishment, with an additional transfer storage bin in MS Dynamics NAV and Microsoft Dynamics 365 Business Central.